mcharzat/SHOM_IN/README.md

 ## IV.
 Using app

-Open the folder project in Visual Studio Code.
-Then, open a new terminal and use the different command lines.
+Open a new terminal in the folder project and use the different command lines.
+To lunch the  project, run the first two commands.

 ### Project setup
 ```